 What is Tae-Bo?Tae-Bo, a unique and challenging fitness system, is a martial arts/aerobics hybrid created by Billy Blanks in 1975.
 Tae-Bo combines Tae Kwon Do, boxing and dance disciplines and puts them together in a challenging program set to hip-hop music.
 A typical one-hour class consists of a series of jabs, punches, kicks and steps, choreographed in a series of eight-count combinations.
+The name, Tae-Bo, is a combination of other words.
+"Tae" means "leg" and it relates to the kicks and lower body part of the workout.
+"Bo" comes from boxing and the upper body punches that are an integral part of the workout.
+Set to the upbeat music, Tae-Bo can be a very satisfying workout because it engages the entire body.

 Who can participate?Tae-Bo is for anyone who wants a complete workout.
 But more than just calorie and fat-burning exercise Tae-Bo offers a workout for the entire body.
 As with any new exercise program, you should consult your health care provider first before embarking on it.